johandb/ICamera/README.md

 this protocol I decided to sent the frames over **sockets**.
 Searching in cocoapods I found the BlueSocket library a very good candidate for sending data over sockets to my server.

-Lets talk on the application on how it is build and what software I used.
+Lets talk about the application how it is build and what software I used.

 **This application comes in three parts**
 - The app for recording the video, using swift on IOS